pagekit/docs/user-interface/site.md

 ![Pages overview](assets/site-pages.png)

 In the **Content** tab you can edit the page main content, such as the article body, title and slug.
-Additionally you can set the Menu title which will be displayed in the frontend Menu as well as the page status and access limitations for certain user roles.
-The **Settings** tab will display an overview of the page basic settings.
+Additionally you can set the menu title, which will be displayed in the frontend menu as well as the page status and access limitations for certain user roles.
+The **Settings** tab will display an overview of the page's basic settings.
 Finally, the **Theme** tab holds the theme specific options.

 **Note** A slug is a computer friendly version of the title so that it can be included in the absolute URL to the page.
 If you do not like the generated slug, simply click on it to choose your own.